q: WHAT DIFFERS US FROM THE MAJORITY OF TEA COMPANIES?

 Q: WHAT MAKES A QUALITY TEA?

 A: A quality tea is a joint matter of location, climate, variety of the plant, plucking method, plucked part of the plant, plucking time, processing steps and the expertise of the farmer.
-If the tea grows in right place (e.g. if it grows under a shade it grows slower making the flavors more interesting), in the right climate, if the variety is of good quality (and no blending of the varieties), hand-picked, the tea is newly picked (the top parts of the tea plant contain the freshest and best flavors and most nutrients) and if the tea is processed thoroughly and well without crushing the tea leaves, then you can say that the tea is of great quality.
+If the tea grows in right place (e.g. if it grows under a shade it grows slower making the flavors more interesting), in the right climate, if the variety is of good quality (and no blending of the varieties), picking standard (only the newest leaves, i.e. the top two leaves and the bud) , and if the tea is processed thoroughly and well without crushing the tea leaves, then you can say that the tea is of great quality.
 You need to know the farmer and their methods as well as see the final leaf before being able to tell if that's a quality product.
 Read more on the blog: Quality teas.

 If you don't know these factors mentioned above, you don't know if your tea is a high quality tea.